 ― David Attenborough

 You couldn’t sum-up the natural world as good as David Attenborough.
 I get the utmost thrill and enjoyment from the natural world be it reading or in the field.
 In the UK I was involved in natural history in all its branches.
 My father was an RSPCA inspector so I was surrounded by animals and other weird or exotic creatures.
-My interest in ornithology developed into entomology and land crustaceans, and later botany and arboriculture.
+My interest in ornithology developed into entomology and land crustaceans, and later arboriculture and urban forestry.

 I am always looking to improve when photographing nature.
 I endeavour to combine my skills and knowledge to produce artistic, and informative works, and I work my hardest at identification of what I capture digitally.

 As time went on, I would photograph species and habitats for my biological research, but then it all changed.
 Thinking about my photographs I then wanted to capture the colour, light and moments so badly.
 I then decided to enlist on a local basic photography course to get the rudiments of photography under my belt, and I loved it; and shortly after it turned into a passion; along with my writing.